 Chief Executive Officer

-Chris Young (@youngdchris) is CEO of McAfee, LLC.
+Chris Young (@youngdchris) is CEO of McAfee.
 He works side by side with the industry's best and brightest to protect all that matters through leading-edge cybersecurity.

 In 2014 he joined Intel, and later led the initiative to spin out McAfee, one of the largest, pure-play cybersecurity brands in the world.
 As a standalone company, McAfee has a clear mission and roadmap for the future—to drive limitless innovation, securely.

-Under Mr. Young's leadership, McAfee protects mission-critical systems and data for nine of 10 Fortune 100 firms and is in more than two-thirds of the Global 2000.
+Under his leadership, McAfee protects mission-critical systems and data for nine of 10 Fortune 100 firms and is in more than two-thirds of the Global 2000.
 Governments and organizations of every size also rely on McAfee, as do more than 400 million consumers.

-Mr. Young serves as a member of the National Security Telecommunications Advisory Committee (NSTAC), which advises the U.S. government on national security and emergency preparedness.
+Chris serves as a member of the National Security Telecommunications Advisory Committee (NSTAC), which advises the US government on national security and emergency preparedness.
 He also helped establish the nonprofit Cyber Threat Alliance—a group of companies that share threat intelligence—and currently serves on its board.

-Earlier in his career, Mr. Young led cybersecurity efforts at Cisco, RSA (a division of today's Dell EMC), and AOL.
-He also led end-user computing at VMware and co-founded the company Cyveillance.
+Earlier in his career, he led cybersecurity efforts at Cisco, RSA (a division of today's Dell EMC), and AOL.
+He also led end user computing at VMware and co-founded the company Cyveillance.

-Mr. Young holds a bachelor's degree, cum laude, from Princeton University and an MBA degree with distinction from the Harvard Business School.
+He holds a bachelor's degree, cum laude, from Princeton University and an MBA with distinction from Harvard Business School.